MetaMask/metamask-docs/wallet/tutorials/metamask-sdk-viem-wagmi.md

   checkInstallationOnAllCalls: true
 };
 ```
-The easiest way to check this changed behavior is to disable the MetaMask extension and re-load your dapp and try to make a read-only RPC request without the InfuraAPIKey in place. yu will see similar modal as the previous test we did but it will notify the user upon the RPC request being made.
+The easiest way to check this changed behavior is to disable the MetaMask extension, re-load your dapp, and make a read-only RPC request without the InfuraAPIKey in place.
+You will see a similar modal as the previous test we did, but it will notify the user upon the RPC request being made.

 #### Enable or Disable using Deeplink to Connect MetaMask Mobile

-The default value is `false`, by setting this to true the MetaMask SDK will use universal linking instead.
+The default value is `false`; by setting this to true, the MetaMask SDK will use universal linking instead.

 ```typescript
 const metaMaskSDKOptions = {